chibenwa/java-driver/changelog/README.md

 ### 3.0.1 (in progress)

 - [bug] JAVA-1132: Executing bound statement with no variables results in exception with protocol v1.
+- [bug] JAVA-1140: Use same connection to check for schema agreement after a DDL query.

 Merged from 2.1 branch: